antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 ## Understanding if:s in Logic Apps
 You will run into if statements quite quickly, they are controlling mechanizes to determine how to act on a value or a group of values.
 In Logic Apps if statments are implemented as Condition, however there is also alternitives methods that you could use.
 For instance the Javascript action and the if expression.
 These three methods they all come with their own limitations and perks!
-The Condition action is similar to a if-else statement.
-Based on a condtion the action will either be true or false, and depending on the output excute other operations.
-One of the limitations is that the Condition action does not support a multiple chain of if-else statements, instead you need to create multiple Condition actions to build up the chain of if-else statements.
+1. The Condition action is similar to a if-else statement, based on a condtion the action will either be true or false, and depending on the output execute either one or other path.
+When your are working in a programing language, such as C# is it pretty common that create a chain of if-else statements, but this feature is not avalible in the Logic App Condition action, instead you need to create multiple Condition actions to build up the chain of if-else statements.
+Let take a view at the pseudo-code below to get better understanding:

-Below can we see how it looks with pseudo-code to better understand how the Condition action is implemented:

 ```
+// Example of chaining if-else statments, in programing language as C#
+if (a == 10){
+    doThis();
+} else if (a == 20){
+    doSomething();
+} else if (a == 30){
+    doSomethingElse();
+} else {

+}

+// Example how the Logic Apps Condition action implements if-else
 if (a == 10){
     doThis();
 } else {